Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 You can save on rent, household expenses and food.

 The main benefit of moving back home is that you get to save on the cost of living on your own.
 That can be a huge amount of savings, depending on where you live.

-My parents live in New York City, where it’s hard to find a room for less than $1,000 — often without utilities.
+My parents live in one of the country’s major cities, where it’s hard to find a room for less than $1,000 — often without utilities.
 Throw in food expenses and you’re looking at over $1,500 a month.

 I set aside this money in my checking account, which I now regret.
 I could have earned more and eliminated the desire to spend by opening a high-interest savings account instead.

 You can make a dent in your student loans.